aaomidi/LilyBook/README.md

 Features:

 + /glist will not show vanished players (Essentials).
-+ /message will not send a message to a player if that player has ignored the sender (Essentials)
++ /message will not send a message to a player if that player has ignored the sender (Essentials).
 + Teleports players to a specified server when the server is shutting down or reloading.

  ----------